Turkey Sliders with bacon, cheese and traditional fixings, everyone will love wrapped in lettuce mini burgers! Easy

 Turkey Sliders Recipe

 Burgers and sliders are always a hit, because who doesn’t like a burger?!
-We certainly do – turkey burgers, salmon burgers, ground chicken burgers, and salmon burgers are just a few we enjoy.
+We certainly do – turkey burger recipe, ground chicken burgers, and salmon burgers are just a few we enjoy.
 These turkey sliders are mini juicy and flavorful turkey burgers wrapped in lettuce leaves.

 So, low carb.
 We ditch the heavy bun but keep all the traditional add-ons like bacon, cheese, and traditional fixings.
 And last thing, my turkey sliders are not dry.
 And secret ingredient is not a zucchini.